 Once the site of a mining camp, a valley was dammed and flooded in 1961 to create Fish Pond Lake, the shining centerpiece to the 895-acre Little Laurel Park.
 The lake is home to freshwater jellyfish and a resident trout population, as well as bass, catfish and other Kentucky species.
 The lake is owned by the Letcher County Fiscal Court and is open to the public.

 In addition to a bounty of natural wonders, the arts remain alive in Letcher County.
 Anywhere local residents gather, the twist of a tale, the strike of a bow, or the stroke of a brush or pen pay homage to the legacies of mountain dance, craft, lore and music.
 Strong initiatives spearheaded by dedicated citizens and engaged corporate sponsors are helping the county communities find new ways to honor old traditions.
 These efforts encourage residents to unleash their creativity, dreams and aspirations to mine for new alternatives that mold a diversified economy.

 we own what we make

 The Letcher County Culture Hub is a growing network of community-led organizations in Letcher County, who work together to build a culture and economy where we own what we make.
-The Culture Hub's 18 current members include community centers, local businesses and business associations, artist and artisan organizations, business associations, volunteer fire departments, government and educational organizations, and nonprofit corporations, convened and facilitated by community organizers at Appalshop.
-Culture Hub partners have worked together to start businesses, revive cultural events, influence public policy and bring more and more citizens of Letcher County into the process of imagining and building our future together.
+The Culture Hub's twenty-plus current partners include community centers, local businesses and development associations, artist and artisan organizations, volunteer fire departments, public and educational organizations, and nonprofit corporations in the fields of agriculture, tech, media, housing, and recreation.
+Initiated by community organizers at Appalshop, Culture Hub partners have worked together to start businesses, revive cultural events, influence public policy and bring more and more citizens of Letcher County into the process of imagining and building our future together.